Skip to main content

 taking control, resetting the plan, and delivering in stages with senior people making the decisions.

-A programme that has stalled.
+A project that has stalled.

 The project is already in flight, and not going well.